willisk-main/shopifychallenge/README.md

     - **DELETE** request to `localhost:8080/inventory/delete/{id}`
     - Replace {id} with the integer value of the item being deleted

-5. *Download CSV* of inventory items
+5. *Download CSV* of all inventory items
     - **GET** request to `localhost:8080/inventory/csv`

 ## One-Click CSV Download
-Download all inventory items as a CSV file with the click of a button:
+**Download all inventory items with the click of a button**

 - Navigate to `localhost:8080` and click the link labeled *Click Here* (download should begin automatically)
 - Navigating directly to `localhost:8080/inventory/csv` will also begin the download